0 In Central Italy/ General Info/ Italy/ One-Year Adventure

 The Exhibition

 The exhibition included the participation of cribs from all over the world.
 A total of 126 nativity sets were displayed, both classic and imaginative.
 Also, some of them were massive in size and others small and simple.
 Most of all, some unusual materials were used for the scenes.
-Some were made of wood, cork, paper-mache, coral, and even pasta (this one pictured below).
+Some were made of wood, cork, paper mache, coral, and even pasta (this one pictured below).
 There were two extremely large entries that were double-sided.
-Also, look at the detail at some of these – incredible!
+Also, look at the detail of some of these – incredible!

 There were more exhibits from Italy than anywhere else.
 Due to that fact, all the pictures we have included in this post are entries from Italy.